lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_001_dotty_deprecated_syntax_rewriting/README.md

 .
 ```

+Now that you've figured out what the most recent version of the Scala 3 compiler is,
+adapt the build to utilise this version (change `code/build.sbt`).

 As we need to have a look at the options supported by the Scala 3 compiler, we need to install
 the compiler first.
 Let's use Coursier to do this.
 For example, if we want to install version
 3.0.2 (which certainly isn't the most recent version at this moment...), we do this as follows: